 Mary Grace Baloyo knew where she’s headed to.

 She’s living her dream as one of only six women combat pilots in the Philippine Air Force.
-Her two brothers, whom she supported financially for their college education, were few years away from graduation.
-Things seemed going in the right direction–and she was on her way to settling down.
+Her two brothers, whom she supported financially for their college education, were a few years away from graduation.

 But on that fateful day of March 26, 2001, her future was about to be obscured by a cruel twist of fate.

 While rain was pouring relentlessly, Mary Grace and her co-pilot, Capt.
 Ben Nasayao, were maneuvering an OV-10 reconnaissance and bomber aircraft above Mabalacat, Pampanga.
 The two were conducting a proficiency flight from their home base at Sangley Point in Cavite to Clark.
 But as they were making their final approach to the runway, trouble began to emerge.